laminas/laminas-view/doc/book/zend.view.quick-start.md

 What if you want this to happen only in specific modules, or specific controllers?
-One way is similar to the last example in the \[previous section on layouts\](zend.view.quick-start.usage.layouts), where we detailed changing the layout for a specific
+One way is similar to the last example in the \[previous section on layouts\](laminas.view.quick-start.usage.layouts), where we detailed changing the layout for a specific
 module:

 ```php